RedMisao/Cataclysm-DDA-Touhou-Mod/README.md

 **Changelog over the master branch (0.9.3.14c):**

 New characters:
 * (WIP) Yamame.
-Currently has clothing and traits, but she's missing spells so she's not playable yet
+Currently has clothing and traits, I'm working on her spells, so she's not playable yet

 New items: